wp-plugins/threewp-broadcast/readme.txt

 Xcache v3, which does support namespaces, has not yet been tested.
 Anyone with Xcache v3 experience is welcome to contact me with info.

 == Changelog ==

+= 23.5 20150921 =
+* New: Attachment (image) descriptions are now copied to children.
+* New: CDN support.
+Preliminarily tested with Amazon S3.
+If you have other CDNs, please test and e-mail.
+* New Plugin Pack Plugin: GEO my WordPress - Adds support for Eyal Fitoussi's <a href="https://wordpress.org/plugins/geo-my-wp/">GEO my WordPress</a> geolocation plugin.
+* Version bump for WP 4.3.1

 = 23.4 20150901 =
 * Fix: Clone the custom fields object when copying broadcasting_data.
 This fixes a problem with WooCommerce variations not being correctly updated.